 All of sudden you understand why the characters of Dickens’ novels constantly talk about walking around London.
 That’s because you can so it’s a good thing that the bus tours have a hop-on hop-off element to them.
 And a ticket that lasts two days.
 So if there’s something that takes your fancy and you want to have a longer linger or a more in depth exploration on foot, you can.

-What’s also super useful is that so many of the hop-on hop-off stops are a short stroll from many of the London Perfect properties, like the Cornwall, Rockingham and Hornton.
+What’s also super useful is that so many of the hop-on hop-off stops are a short stroll from many of the London Perfect properties.
 The buses are a fantastic way to get your bearings, check out the main sights like Buckingham Palace, Big Ben, Oxford Street, the Tower of London and then decide where to investigate next.

 Welcome to this little village we call London.